mrdijk/EnergyEfficient_FL/energy-efficiency/docs/getting-started/3_SetupMonitoring.md

 ```
 Alternatively, you could use Kubernetes dashboard and view the monitoring namespace and wait until the pods are running.
 It may take a while before all the pods are running, sometimes even up to more than 10 minutes.

+## Setup Grafana with loki and promtail
+The above script also deployed grafana, loki and promtail.